Conversational AI for customer service: Benefits and tips

 According to recent research, 52% of contact centers have already invested in conversational AI — and another 44% plan to adopt it.

-So, why are so many support teams throwing their weight behind conversational AI solutions?
+That explains why so many support teams are throwing their weight behind conversational AI solutions.
 Because of the many compelling benefits for agents and customers.

 Benefits for your support team: